Jan 09, 2023

 Also, as previously stated, content on Facebook can travel outside of the Facebook ecosystem; users are accustomed to this; however, on Instagram, it is preferable to link to buttons or actions within the social network itself.

 Don't be afraid to experiment with different content types and calls to action.
-Facebook allows you to do A/B testing, but you must manage it manually.
+Facebook allows you to do A/B testing, to compare different versions of advertisements, but you must manage it manually.

 To contrast Facebook and Instagram, we could say that the former allows you to directly reach the public and brand yourself through informative content.
 The second, through visual or audiovisual means, appeals to emotions more directly.